Separation and divorce

 How to inform the Superior Court?

 You must include this information in your court application.
-You must also explain how the DYP is involved by providing a "Notice concerning other orders or proceedings" and a copy of the judgment or agreement.
+You must also explain how the DYP is involved by providing a "Notice concerning other orders or proceedings" and a copy of the agreement, application or judgment.

 Impact on custody and parental authority